FlxVctr/RADICES/README.md

 ## Testing

+For development purposes.
+Note that you still need a functional (i.e. filled out) `keys.json` and tokens indicated in `tokens.csv` to work with.
+Moreover, for some tests to run through, test tweet json files are needed.
+They have to be stored in `tests/tweet_jsons/` and can be downloaded
+TODO

 ### passwords.py
 Before testing, please re-enter the password of the sparsetwitter mySQL user into the `passwords_template.py`.
 Then, rename it into `passwords.py`.
 If you would like to make use (and test) mailgun notifications, please also enter the relevant information as well.